Jin-Jun-Mei/MUSE_UK_buildings/README.md

 This repository is organized into three main folders:

 1. **`MUSE_input_file`**: Contains the input data for the MUSE-UK buildings sector.
 This folder includes three subfolders — `Residential`, `Service`, and `Buildings` (created by combining the Residential and Service sectors).
-Each subfolder contains files that can be run as a standalone sector.
+Each subfolder contains files that can be run as a standalone sector in MUSE.
 2. **`python_script`**: Includes Python scripts used to generate the files in `MUSE_input_file`.
 3. **`TIMES_data`**: Holds the TIMES model data, which serves as the basis for generating input files for the MUSE-UK buildings sector.
-This folder includes two subfolders — `Residential` and `Service`, each containing data specific to its respective subsector.
+This folder includes two subfolders — `TIMES_data_Residential` and `TIMES_data_Service`, each containing data specific to its respective subsector.

 ---